Hans Strelow: Operation Barbarossa

 The Gruppe relocated to Sechtschinskaja, approximately 40 km southeast of Roslavl, on 23 September from where the unit flew missions in the combat area east of Konotop.
 That day, Strelow claimed an I-18 fighter shot down.
 On 4 October during the Battle of Moscow, II.
 Gruppe moved to Sevsk for four days.
 Here Strelow claimed three aerial victories over DB-3 bombers on 5 October.
 On 11 October, the Gruppe was briefly detached from the Geschwaderstab (headquarters unit) of JG 51 and ordered east to Oryol.
 There, the Gruppe was subordinated to Gefechtsverband Schönborn (Detachment Schönborn), named after the commander of Sturzkampfgeschwader 77 (StG 77—77th Diver Bomber Wing), Major Clemens Graf von Schönborn-Wiesentheid.
 Strelow was awarded the Honour Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 24 November.
 Two days later, II.
 Gruppe relocated to an airfield at Kaluga, ending the assignment to Gefechtsverband Schönborn.
 Operating from Kaluga, Strelow claimed a Pe-2 bomber shot down on 5 December northwest of Kashira.

 On 30 December, II.
 Gruppe moved to the Bryansk Airfield where the aircraft were serviced in hangars and the pilots had shelters.
 From Bryansk, II.
 Gruppe supported the 2nd Panzer Group as well as the 4th Army in the combat area southwest of Moscow.
 Here, Strelow claimed his first aerial victories in 1942 on 4 January when he shot down two I-61 fighters.
 On 13 January, II.
 Gruppe claimed thirteen aerial victories including two Polikarpov R-Z reconnaissance bomber aircraft by Strelow.
 On 27 January, Strelow was credited with the destruction of an I-26 fighter, an early German designation for a Yakovlev Yak-1 fighter.
+Fighting in the Battles of Rzhev against the Kalinin Front in early 1942, II. and IV.
+Gruppen of JG 51 had become the most successful units of VIII.
+Fliegerkorps (8th Air Corps).
+By end-February, three pilots of II.
+Gruppe had claimed 40 aerial victories, these were Oberfeldwebel Otto Tange, Oberfeldwebel Wilhelm Mink and Strelow.